oliversalzburg/browser/README.md

     Among other things, Yarn is robust, performant and extremely versatile when it comes to repository management.
 The given configuration provides a very solid first-time experience.
 Some of the things that make modern Yarn great can be seen in this project template.

-1. Why Snowpack?
+1. Why Vite?

-    It uses esbuild and it just works.
+    Snowpack was preferred previously and is now no longer maintained.
+Time to try something new.

 1. Why Renovate?